jayspence-alt/On-Prem-Enterprise-Active-Directory-Home-Lab-Setup/README.md

     - Install a hypervisor (VMware Workstation, VirtualBox, or Hyper-V).

+      - I will be using VirtualBox.

     - Download ISO files for Windows Server and Windows 10/11 clients.

+      - I already have ISO files for Windows Server 2022, Windows 10, Kali Linux and PFSense.

+  - 2. Create the Domain Controller (DC)

+    - Deploy a VM running Windows Server.

+    - Install the Active Directory Domain Services (AD DS) role.

+    - Promote the server to a Domain Controller and create a new forest (e.g., lab.local).